 SATURDAY, 1 AUGUST 1942

-A J4F Widgeon, piloted by Ensign Henry C. White of Coast Guard Squadron 212,
+A J4F Widgeon piloted by Ensign Henry C. White of Coast Guard Squadron 212,

-Squadrons (Medium), 41st Bombardment Group (Medium), stop flying ASW patrols
+Squadron (Medium), 41st Bombardment Group (Medium), stop flying ASW patrols

 from Hammer Field, California and MCAS Cherry Point, North Carolina respectively.